-After seeing this happen, the breeder walked over and did his whole pitch (all he saw was a price tag, unfortunately).
+After seeing this happen, the breeder walked over and did his whole pitch.
 Mini schnauzers are great, smart, yada yada yada.
-What he said didn’t matter.
+No offense to the bro, but what he said didn’t matter.
 I knew I had my dog.

 Naturally I was like wtf?
 Why is he more expensive than the others?
 The guy told me that solid colors were “more desirable”.
 Whatever.
 So I paid for the little guy, bought a leash and some dog stuff (since I obviously didn’t have anything) and took off.